scaffold-eth/se-2-docs/docs/extensions/extensions.md

 sidebar_position: 9
 ---

-# 🔌 Starter Extensions
+# 🔌 Extensions

-This guide introduces starter extensions for Scaffold-ETH 2 and explains how to install and create them.
+This guide introduces extensions for Scaffold-ETH 2 and explains how to install and create them.

-## What are Starter Extensions?
+## What are Extensions?

-Starter Extensions are modular add-ons for Scaffold-ETH 2 that provide additional functionality or serve as examples for specific features.
+Extensions are modular add-ons for Scaffold-ETH 2 that provide additional functionality or serve as examples for specific features.

-Starter Extensions can only be installed during the initial setup of a new Scaffold-ETH 2 project.
 :::info Info
+Extensions can only be installed during the initial setup of a new Scaffold-ETH 2 project.
 :::info Info

 They offer several benefits: